njaldea/nil-gate/README.md

 ## Commit

-`Core::commit` applies all of the changes you want to do for the edges.
+`Core::commit` applies all of the changes you want to do for the ports.

 See [Runners](#runners) section for more detail on when and where this changes are done.